-- Not Targeting Primary Keywords – Ranking for all keywords under the sun means your website will appear on page one, right?
+- Not Targeting Primary Keywords: Ranking for all keywords under the sun means your website will appear on Page 1, right?
 Not so much.
-Without a strategy, many companies would use dozens of versions of the actual primary keyword they should have focused on.
-For example, “converse sneakers” suddenly became “converse sneakers tennis shoes” and “converse sneakers tennis shoes feet” and other unrealistic variants.
+Without a strategy, many companies would use dozens of versions of the primary keyword they should have focused on.
+For example, “Converse sneakers” suddenly became “Converse sneakers tennis shoes,” and “Converse sneakers tennis shoes feet” and other unrealistic variants.

-- Cloaking – The Ghost of SEO Past cringes at this tactic today.
-Cloaking involved creating a set of keywords for Google or Bing you’d target, then showing your users something completely unrelated on the page.
+- Cloaking: Cloaking involved creating a set of keywords for Google or Bing, then showing your users something completely unrelated on the page.
 In the worst-case scenarios, this created situations where the keywords didn’t match the content.

-As the Internet and other technology evolved, so has SEO.
+As the internet and other technology evolved, so has SEO.
 For instance, Google’s algorithm has become far more complex, relying less on the repetition of specific keywords and more on the entire search experience.
-Essentially, it’s advanced as search engine habits have, which means successful SEO in 2020 doesn’t necessarily mean merely ranking number one for every keyword you can imagine.
+Essentially, it has advanced as search engine habits have, which means successful SEO in 2023 doesn’t necessarily mean merely ranking No. 1 for every keyword you can imagine.

 How Do You Write SEO-Friendly Content?

 There are numerous and valuable SEO practices to enhance your website, but having strong content is one of the most effective.
 Here are some tips to improve your copywriting for SEO.